Register a Corporation in Ontario: Online Business Registry

-Registering an Ontario business is a big first step into getting a legal, proper business on the ground.
-Once registered as an incorporated company, one enjoys benefits such as limited liability protection and tax efficiency, among others, for incorporated status; this also gives one good credibility with customers and suppliers.
-Ontario-Business makes it easy and accessible to incorporate your business in Ontario for entrepreneurs.
-Follow the below given stepwise tutorial that will guide you on how you can register a standard corporation order to the Online Business Registry.
+Registering an Ontario corporation is a big first step into getting a legal, proper business on the ground.
+Once registered as an incorporated company you can enjoy benefits such as limited liability protection and tax efficiency.
+We always advise to register a corporation in Ontario as it gives you a good credibility with customers and suppliers.
+Online Business Registry makes it easy and accessible to incorporate your business in Ontario.
+Follow this tutorial and learn how you can register a standard corporation online.

 Understanding the Ontario Incorporation Basics

-- Limited liability: What it does: The personal assets of the shareholder are protected from the liabilities of the corporation.
+- Limited Liability: The personal assets of the shareholder are protected from the liabilities of the corporation.

 - Tax Advantages: A corporation can benefit from reduced tax rates on earnings retained.

-- Perpetual Existence: The corporation continues its existence notwithstanding a change in ownership or shareholders.
+- Perpetual Existence: The corporation continues its existence even when the ownership or shareholders change.

 - Increased Credibility: Incorporation will make your business seem more stable and credible.